makrai/notes/levin05-ch3-current.md

     * there is nothing that would predict such coocurrences, let alone enforce
       * there could, in principle, be an argument that causes a change of state without there being one that undergoes a change of state, contrary to
-    * Primus (1999); “Proto-Agents and Proto-Patients are ... distinguished ...
+    * Primus (1999); “Proto-Agents and Proto-Patients are ... distinguished ..
       only by their dependency relative to each other” (1999) and argues that
       * in each pai, the Patient Proto-role entailment is dependent on the Agent
-* Many of the proto-role entailments pick up on notions that figure in two major perspectives on event conceptualization reviewed in the next chapte.
+* Many of the proto-role entailments pick up on notions that figure in two major perspectives on event conceptualization reviewed in the next chapte
   * Some/other approaches to lexical semantic representations are based on
   * “causal chain” representations of events, an approach reflected in the entailments involving causation, volition, and affectedness (see section 4.3).
 Others are
-  * temporal representations, as reflected in the incremental theme entailment.
+  * temporal representations, as reflected in the incremental theme entailment
     * Tenny (1992); the clusters of proto-role entailments follow from her Aspectual Interface Hypothesis, which builds on an aspectual model of event conceptualization.
 She argues